xavier-tobin/PatternAnnotatedString/README.md

 > [!TIP]
 > If you need to render inline content using, say, data fetched from an API, you can generate your
 > pattern annotation in the Composable.
-Ensure you use `remember` with a key, such as in the
+Ensure you use the `remember` version of `inlineContentPatternAnnotation`, such as in the search highlighting example, to avoid rebuilding
-> search highlighting example, to avoid rebuilding the pattern on every recomposition.
+> the pattern on every recomposition.

 ### Basic paragraph styling